arielgee/Sage-Like/.misc/tasks.md

 * a lot of sub folders in the tree view will fuck up the UI

 * mention in the description (readme) that only my Sage preference were implemented

-* remember what item was selected and put it in viewport when sidebar is reopend. also the scroll position (element.scrollTop/scrollLeft)

 * write a features list !!!!
 * replace options screenshot.